artempohribnyi/case_study_cyclistic/Solution.md

 Each trip is anonymized and includes:

-* Trip start day and time
+* Trip start date and time
 * Trip end day and time
 * Trip start station
 * Trip end station